yamah-msky/hichipbase2/README.md

 ## Description

-An integrated environment for HiChIP analyses, mainly powered by Python, pixi.
+An integrated environment for HiChIP analyses, only for myself, mainly powered by Python, pixi.